 Choosing The Best Vintage Record Player

 You do care for style and thereby you love some nostalgia.
 With everything around you being carbon or polyester and clinically designed, you would like to stand out.
-Obviously you can buy a new high end Stereo system but modern electronics do not have character.
-A record player does have both that nostalgic look and will bring for sure character along with that.
-But choosing the right Vintage Record Player can be tough, so we’ve put together this resource – a-one-stop-shop, all-inclusive guide to help you find the record player that fits your room.
+Obviously you can buy a new high end Stereo system but modern electronics do not represent your personality.
+A turntable does both have that nostalgic look and will for sure bring character along with that.
+But choosing the right Vintage Record Player can be tough, so we’ve put together this resource a-one-stop-shop, all-inclusive guide to help you find the right model that fits your style.

 Types of Vintage Record Players

 There are many ways to divide record players in different categories.
 Pre amp vs power amp, belt driven vs direct drive etc. Those are more technical ways of discriminating between turntables.
-Most people visiting this blog are choosing between a gramophone (the one with the big brass horn) or a turntable/record player without a horn.
+Most people visiting this blog are choosing between a gramophone (the one with the big brass horn) or a turntable model (without a horn).
 Although these terms are not officially selecting for with/without horn, everybody understands the difference.
 We are not going to get in debate which is better.
 They both clearly have specific benefits.

 - Drawing attention.
 The big shiny brass horn immediately draws attention, this can be an advantage if you do like to show the gramophone.
 Some people however consider it too much of a presence in their room.